 Direct flights on American Airlines to/from Miami on Saturdays

-- New direct round trip flights between Miami and Bonaire on American Airlines are scheduled on Saturdays.
+- New direct round trip flights between Miami and Bonaire on American Airlines are scheduled on Saturdays and most weekdays during the winter months (high season.)
 Flights leave Miami at 12:05pm arriving in Bonaire at 3:15pm and depart Bonaire at 4:05pm arriving Miami at 7:15pm.
 The plane for these flights is an Airbus A319 with 128 seats.

 Jet Blue has direct flights between JFK and Curacao on Tuesdays, Thursdays and Saturdays:

-Another option is to get to Aruba and take an Insel Air flight from there.
+Another option is to get to Aruba and take an Aruba Air or Divi Divi flight from there (possibly connecting in Curacao).
 There are quite a few options from various cities around the US to get to Aruba.
 Aruba is a little farther away from Bonaire and the flight from Aruba to Bonaire could involve a stop in Curacao – so generally speaking Curacao is a better option if you can’t get to Bonaire direct on Delta or United.

 Southwest Airlines can get you to Aruba on the cheap and pretty much any day of the week.
 But you’re going to have to put up with a few changes of plane if you’re coming from anywhere other than Ft.
 Lauderdale.
 (Your location to Fort Lauderdale and from there to Aruba and from there to Curacao on Insel Air, changing planes yet again for Curacao-Bonaire.
 This island-hopping option could work for travelers spending a few days on each of the ABC islands.